Matthew-J-Walsh/FactorioConstructsAndPricing/README.md

 # FactorioConstructsAndPricing

 ## Description
-The purpose of this project is the implementation of price modeling in Factorio in order to find and analyze optimal factories in the game Factorio.
+The purpose of this project is the implementation of price modeling in Factorio in order to find and analyze optimal factories.
 This project is the implementation of a set of articles which can be accessed here: (https://drive.google.com/drive/folders/1G-ogarwaSEfp_JFCDxrdPlC4wEbExnSA?usp=sharing).

 ## Table of Contents
 - [Installation](#installation)